YU GI OH Decks for Beginners-That Rock!

-Welcome to 2020!
-Here in 2020 Trading Card Games have seen a rise in sales and are very popular among people of all ages.
+Welcome to 2021!
+Here in 2021 Trading Card Games have seen a rise in sales and are very popular among people of all ages.
 In 2009 this game was awarded the Top Selling Trading Card Game having sold over 22 billion cards worldwide.
 There is a huge market for obtaining some of the most rare cards this game has to offer.
 Some people like myself know little about the game but collect the cards for their secondary market value.
 Aside from this turning into a collector’s playground it is actually one of the best trading card games ever and people are starting to catch wind of it.
 I really wish that I would have learned how to play this game instead of only drawing and collecting the cards.
-While my buddies are all waiting patiently for the ” Speed Dual: Battle City Collector’s Set ” to hit stores in November I have been finding you and I some YU GI OH decks for beginners.
+While everyone else is probably engaging in some sort of Duel I have been finding you and I some Yu- Gi-OH! decks for beginners.
 That’s right, you and I. You’re here for a reason and I always want to help lead my friends in the right direction.
 So here we are.
-Quick question before we continue… Where have you been all this time?

 You Want In!

 Hold your horses cowboy!-Doesn’t work like that ’round here!
 Do some digging before rigging!
 Look before you book!
 Learn before you earn!
 Crawl before you walk!
 I can go all day but all I’m saying is learn and start from the beginning.
 Trust me.

 It may be a good idea to go back to the late 90s early 2000s magna series so that you can fall in love with the character and follow his journey.
 Yugi Mutou is a boy who solves the ancient millennium puzzle.
 During that time period two anime adoptions were produced titled ” YU-GI-OH Duel Monsters, which aired until 2004.
 Really cool stuff-check it out.